IAgof/MoJoFy/README.md

 Basically, we have two main folders: `client` and `public`.
 The first one, have all the source code.
 The seccond one is generated from the first.
 To do that, we have two tools: Webpack and Gulp.

 Webpack, basically, takes all the js and put it in one file, resolving all the browser stuff, converting ES6 Syntax into ES5 recognizable for all the browsers.
-Gulp do something similar with CSS.
+Gulp do something similar with CSS and HTML.
+Both let the result files in public folder.

 To build, you have to execute:
 ```